mysticole928/aws-kms/README.md

 It is designed to illustrate how the AWS KMS works.
 In a production system, these tasks would be automated and be **much** more efficient.

-kms.md - outlines the steps to use a Customer Master Key (CMK) to encrypt and decrypt data in conjunction with `openssl`
+create-cmk.md - outlines the steps to create a Customer Master Key (CMK) from the command line kms.md - outlines the steps to use a CMK to encrypt and decrypt data in conjunction with `openssl`